Empathy in Relationships: Building Trust and Connection

 By being patient and understanding (even when upset), we can help partners productively experience emotions through careful and measured expressions.
 A screaming match only destroys the progress.
 When they are upset, we can create a safe base for honest expression of emotion or offer respect by honoring their need for solitude.

 Strenuous and repeated efforts to solve a partner’s underlying problem often backfires.
 A more productive approach is a compassionate presence, supporting the emotion and providing continued acceptance.
 Of course, there are limitations.
 When a partner’s emotions are destructive, hurtful, and dangerous, we must seek safety.
-Empathy should not include physical or emotional abuse.
+Empathy should not include enduring physical or emotional abuse.

 A loving partner willingly ventures into the internal landscape of a partner’s world.
 Trudging through the discomforts and fears may be awkward, encountering our own discomforting responses; but to intimately connect, we must travel down this path.
 During emotional moments, when we compassionately feel and hold a partner’s experience without judgment or correction, we exhibit love, showing them, they are not alone.
 These are the precious moments of vulnerability where we can provide safety.
-These moments of empathy and compassion in the relationship tear down walls built in the early years of living, and open widows to the delicate and beautiful souls of others.
+These moments of empathy and compassion in the relationship tear down walls built in the early years of living, and open windows to the delicate and beautiful souls of others.

 Resources: